bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

    Which of these is valid syntax for creating and initializing a World object?

-.. mchoice:: overload_const_1
+.. mchoice:: mcq_overload_constructor
    :practice: T
-   :answer_a: When a constructor takes one parameter.
+   :answer_a: When a constructor takes one argument.
-   :answer_b: When a constructor takes more than one parameter.
+   :answer_b: When a constructor takes more than one argument.
    :answer_c: When one constructor is defined in a class.
    :answer_d: When more than one constructor is defined in a class.
    :correct: d